CHILDREN & FAMILY SERVICES

 Our expert team of child therapists, psychiatrists, and other mental health professionals are trained to treat a variety of emotional and behavioral issues in children and adolescents.
 We are prepared to provide the help necessary to promote recovery.

-To ensure the best outcomes for our children, Lakes Region Mental Health Center works collaboratively with schools, primary care providers and others to help a child reach his or her full potential.
+To ensure the best outcomes for our children, Lakes Region Mental Health Center works collaboratively with schools, primary care providers and others to help a child reach their full potential.

-Each child’s treatment plan is designed to meet his or her unique needs.
+Each child’s treatment plan is designed to meet their unique needs.
 You and your child help determine the treatment goals.
 Remember, every child is different.
 While some children may only need a few counseling sessions, others may face challenges that require more services.

 This one-on-one service helps decrease distress, reduce symptoms, and improve positive behaviors.
 Play is often a part of the therapeutic process — it is the language of childhood, and a less threatening way for children to express their inner world.